sithmel/diogenes/README.md

   }
 });
 ```
-You just extended the system without changing the original code!
+You have just extended the system without changing the original code!

 Caching a service
 -----------------